bjohannsson/SHW/README.md

 ![alt text](images/arch5.PNG?raw=true "System architecture")

+* Input Control - This block monitors channel activity and controls the input sensitivity.

+* Data Link Control - Basic routing functionality.

+* Dimming Control - Controls the dimming level of the LED, and calculates transmission symbols according to the dimming level.

+* RX Subsystem - Demodulates an incoming packet.

+* Packet Storage - Stores packets.

+* TX Subsystem - Handles packet transmissions, modulating the LED according to the packet payload.

-The *Optical Front End* (OFE) contains a photodiode for reading incoming VLC transmissions, and an LED to provide lighting and transmit messages.
+* OFE - The *Optical Front End* (OFE) contains a photodiode for reading incoming VLC transmissions, and an LED to provide lighting and transmit messages.

 ## TX Subsystem
 When transmitting a packet, the following task pipeline is triggered: